 Harvesting Cilantro

 It's best to use cilantro as soon as possible after you harvest it.
 Rinse off the stems and leaves with water.
 Pluck the leaves from the stem.
 Before adding cilantro to any recipe or dish, roughly chop the leaves.
-This will release more flavor and aroma that is stored inside the leaves.
+This will release more flavor and aroma that is stored in the oil inside the leaves.

 If you need to wait a few days before using cilantro, don't rinse off the stems and leaves.
 Just bundle the stems with a rubber band and place them in the refrigerator.
 You can also store the stems in a vase with the bottoms sitting in a little bit of water.
 They will stay fresh for 2-3 days maximum before starting to wilt.